AutonomouSystem/hidden-bnet-shop/README.md

 # Battle.net Hidden Shop

-Scrape product titles from the Battle.net shop using a range of product IDs.
+Scrape product titles from the unlisted Battle.net shop using a range of product IDs.
 It logs in to your Battle.net account, fetches the HTML content of each product page, extracts the product titles, and saves the results to a JSON file.

 ## Prerequisites